sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 Smooth shading is default way of shading in WebGL
 ### Phong Shading
 Normals at each vertex are calculated, and then normals across the entire polygon are interpolated.
 Once normals are interpolated, then the colour of each pixel is calculated.

+Since normals at each fragment are interpolated, shading calcluation must now happen per-fragment in the fragment shader.
 ## Buffers
 2D array consisting of $n\times m$ elements of k bits each.